-- Whole class teaching - Group activities/tasks
+- Whole class teaching

+- Group activities/tasks

 - Enquiry based research activities

 - Asking and answering questions

 - Paired tasks (working with a partner)

 - Talking partners

 - Role-play/hot seating

 - ICT activities

 - Discussions

 - Planning investigations

 - Recording

 - Formal written tasks

 - Real contexts

 - Teacher demonstration

 - Supported activities

 - Independent activities

 - Different stimuli to initiate questions and investigations

 - Out of classroom learning (using the environment as a teaching resource)

 - Revision of basic knowledge and vocabulary

 We also recognise that there are children of widely different scientific abilities in all classes.
-We ensure that out lessons are inclusive by providing suitable learning opportunities for all children by matching the challenge of the task to the ability of the child.
+We ensure that out lessons are inclusive by providing suitable learning opportunities for all.
 We achieve this in a variety of ways:

-- Setting common tasks that are open ended and can have a variety of responses. - Differentiating the task so that children are working towards the same objective at different levels. - Grouping children in different ways; sometimes by ability so that different groups work - On different tasks and can be supported; in mixed ability groups so that they work together supporting each other. - Providing resources of differing complexity, matched to the abilities of the child. - Using Learning Support Assistants (LSA's) and volunteer helpers to support the work of individual children or groups of children. - Using working partners where children support each other. - Take account of targets set in the children's support plans as appropriate.
+- Setting common tasks that are open ended and can have a variety of responses. - Grouping children in different ways; sometimes by ability so that different groups work collaboratively. - Providing resources accessible to all - Using Learning Support Assistants (LSA's) and volunteer helpers to support the work of individual children or groups of children. - Using working partners where children support each other. - Take account of targets set in the children's support plans as appropriate.